 50. (d) a failure to generate sufficient new underlying exposures that meet the pre-determined credit quality (trigger for termination of the revolving period).

-This requirement is satisfied by the following Purchase Termination Event:
+See the following Purchase Termination Events:

 - Failure to use the Principal Available Funds for the purchase of Additional Portfolios - Failure to sell Additional Portfolios